OWASP Threat Modeling Project

 A threat model is essentially a structured representation of all the information that affects the security of an application.
 In essence, it is a view of the application and its environment through security glasses.

 Threat modeling is a process for capturing, organizing and analyzing all of this information.
 Threat modeling enables informed decision-making about application security risk.
-In addition to producing a model, typical threat modeling efforts also produce a prioritized list of security improvements to the concept, requirements, design, or implementation.
+In addition to producing a model, typical threat modeling efforts also produce a prioritized list of security threats identified, and possibly mitigations to the risk they create.

-Threat modeling is a family of activities for improving security by identifying threats, and then defining countermeasures to prevent, or mitigate the effects of, threats to the system.
-A threat is a potential or actual undesirable event that may be malicious (such as DoS attack) or incidental (failure of a Storage Device).
+Threat modeling embodies a family of activities for improving security by identifying threats, understanding their criticality, and then defining countermeasures to prevent, or mitigate the effects of these threats to the system, functionality and user.
+A threat is a potential or actual undesirable event that may be malicious (such as CSRF attack) or incidental (thunderstorm knocking the power down).
 Threat modeling is a planned activity for identifying and assessing application threats and vulnerabilities.
+It can also encompass fields related to Security, like Safety and Privacy.

 Threat Modeling Across the Lifecycle